alternatif-omg/voting-app/README.md

 bash
 Copy code
-docker stack deploy -c docker-stack.yml voting-app Deployment Notes
+docker stack deploy -c docker-stack.yml voting-app Screenshots
-Make sure your environment variables are configured.
+Docker Build / Up

+Prometheus / Grafana Configuration

+Note: Screenshots demonstrate that the DevOps configurations are working locally.

+Deployment Notes
+Environment variables should be configured correctly

-Recommended to use SSH keys for repository access.
+SSH keys recommended for repository access

-Optional: Set up monitoring for logs and metrics using Prometheus / Grafana.
+Monitoring and CI/CD are configured but not yet live

 Contributing
 Fork the repository